Human-Centered Automation and The Future of Work

 This is a huge opportunity.
 At the same time, realizing the potential of scaled digital labor will require a similarly sized commitment and plan.
 This is remarkably similar to how we looked at leveraging offshore delivery.
 Digital labor at scale requires thinking differently about work.
 For 2022, understand the size of the prize and what it will take for your business to be an early mover.
 Moreover, the empirical evidence on offshoring, while still tentative, suggests that increased employment in the overseas affiliates of U.S. multinationals is associated with more employment in the U.S. parent rather than less.
 These econometric results are buttressed by similar findings in the business literature, where researchers from McKinsey Consulting calculate that overall net U.S. income rises by about 12-14 cents for every dollar of outsourcing (that is, gross income rises by $1.12-1.14).

 Separating the right work for your digital workforce and reimagining the future of your human work/workforce should be a top 3 priority for all major enterprises.

 We are witnessing the arrival of a new kind of labor: digital labor.
-It has exciting potential and it also requires commitment and care to make it happen.
+It has exciting potential for delivering digital business transformation, but it also requires commitment and care to make it happen.
 If you’d like to talk to someone more about the to-do list and your specific reality, please contact us today.